 Acknowledgements.
-We thank the reviewers Ron McTaggart-Cowan, Florian Pantillon, and one anonymous reviewer for their detailed feedback that helped to improve the manuscript.
-RP acknowledges funding from the ETH research grant ETH-0716-2.
-JJGA has been funded through the PhD-grants BES-2014-067905, EEBB-I-18-12841 for short research stays, and by grant CGL2017-89583-R by the Spanish Ministry of Science, Innovation and University, and co-funded by the European Social and Regional Development Funds.
-We thank Andries de Vries (ETH Zürich) for providing support with the TRMM data and assessing the extremeness of precipitation.
-RP thanks Emmanouil Flaounas (ETH Zürich) for insightful discussions about medicanes.
+We thank the reviewer Ron McTaggart-Cowan and the two anonymous reviewers for their detailed feedback that helped to improve the manuscript.
+We thank Andries de Vries (ETH Zurich) for providing support with the TRMM data and assessing the extremeness of precipitation.
+Raphael Portmann thanks Emmanouil Flaounas (ETH Zurich) for insightful discussions about medicanes.